wwkong/wwkong.github.io/contact.md

 # Contact #

-I live in a small hut in the mountains of Kumano Kodō on Kii Hantō and would not like to be contacted.
+If you have any questions or comments regarding the content on my blog or website, the best and most preferred way to contact me is through email at [wwkong92@gmail.com](wwkong92@gmail.com).